 This charming chalet, opened in 1963 and completely renovated in 2019, is equally suitable for summer and winter holidays.
 With a superb spa, a double Michelin-starred restaurant and kids’ clubs for young children and teenagers, the Chabichou is ideal for an enchanted break in the mountains.

 Head to Belgium to discover an intimate address in the heart of the flat country.
-Head for Walloon Brabant to discover the Indrani Lodge.
-This former farmhouse, located in the charming village of Loupoigne, offers its guests a successful marriage of luxury, comfort and authenticity.
-Nestled only 35 km from Brussels, this hotel is easily accessible by car!
+Head for Walloon Brabant to discover the Dolce la Hulpe ****.
+This hotel curled up in luxurious nature, at the edge of UNESCO-registered Fôret de Soignes, offers its guests a successful marriage of luxury, comfort and authenticity.
+Nestled only 29 km from Brussels, this hotel is easily accessible by car!

 Little Guest wishes you a pleasant pregnancy and an unforgettable holiday!